Futu Announces Fourth Quarter and Full Year 2022 Unaudited Financial Results

-/EIN News/ -- HONG KONG, March 28, 2023 (GLOBE NEWSWIRE) -- Futu Holdings Limited (“Futu” or the “Company”) (Nasdaq: FUTU), a leading tech-driven online brokerage and wealth management platform, today announced its unaudited financial results for the fourth quarter and full year ended December 31, 2022.
+HONG KONG, March 28, 2023 (GLOBE NEWSWIRE) -- Futu Holdings Limited ("Futu" or the "Company") FUTU, a leading tech-driven online brokerage and wealth management platform, today announced its unaudited financial results for the fourth quarter and full year ended December 31, 2022.

 Fourth Quarter and Full Year 2022 Operational Highlights